pedro00dk/pedro00dk.github.io/_posts/2020-08-29-first-post.md

 ```
 {% endraw %}

-Both the rendering of categories and the date looked weird, the code to render categories looked convoluted for such simple task and I had to format the date somehow in the markdown.
+Both the rendering of categories and the date looked weird, the code to render categories was convoluted for such simple task and I had to format the date somehow in the markdown.

 ### Liquid